pandemicsyn/swift-informant/README.md

 And add the following filter config:

     [filter:informant]
-    use = egg:swift-informant#informant
+    use = egg:informant#informant
     # statsd_host = 127.0.0.1
     # statsd_port = 8125
     # standard statsd sample rate 0.0 <= 1
     # statsd_sample_rate = 0.5

 The commented out values are the defaults.
+This module does not require any additional statsd client modules.

 # Building packages